vanyaeccles/Hexiwear-Android-UnityEngine/README.md

 - Reads Bluetooth from the Windows OS
 - Opens a TCP server on the host that can be connected to by Unity.

-**hexiwear/**

-This contains the Kinetis Design Studio project and the open-source Hexiwear firmware.

-- Code pertaining to the hexiwear MCU was adapted to allow for higher frequency transmission of IMU sensor data along with other small changes.
-My changes to the code are commented with '//vanya'
-- Has some other hexiwear stuff like datasheets.